Yitzhak Melamed: 2018 assault in Bonn

-On July 11, 2018, while a visiting scholar for the University of Bonn, Melamed was in Hofgarten Park to hold a public lecture when he was attacked by a 20-year old man, who shouted antisemitic abuse at him and a female professor in English and German before repeatedly hitting Melamed in the head, knocking off his kippah.
-Shortly after, Melamed was pushed to the ground, beaten, and handcuffed by police who had been alerted by the colleague.
-Police officials stated that the officers had mistakenly assumed that Melamed was the aggressor because they saw him chase after the other man upon arrival.
-The Chief of Bonn Police Ursula Brohl-Sowa and Interior Minister of North Rhine-Westphalia Herbert Reul issued apologies the next day.
-All four officers involved in the incident were investigated for obstruction of justice for attempting to persuade Melamed into keeping quiet about the injuries he sustained during the arrest, an allegation the officers consistently denied and instead stating that Melamed had resisted heavily.
-They were subsequently transferred to other posts, but no charges were brought against any of them because the investigation concluded that no illegal conduct had occurred.
-The attacker, a German citizen of Palestinian descent with a prior conviction for armed robbery, was caught on July 17, after he was reported for threatening passerby with a knife in Hofgarten and sentenced to four years imprisonment on October 14, 2019 on one charge of Volksverhetzung.
-Melamed criticised the conduct of police and has compared the German police's behaviour to that of the Nazi era Schutzpolizei, who he noted killed his uncle, an aunt, and two of his grandparents, while also calling for normalization between Israelis and Palestinians.
+On 11 July 2018, while a visiting scholar for the University of Bonn, Melamed was in the Hofgarten to hold a public lecture when he was attacked by a 20-year-old man, who shouted antisemitic abuse at him and a female professor in English and German before hitting Melamed in the head, knocking off his kippah.
+Shortly after, Melamed was pushed to the ground, beaten, and handcuffed by police who had been alerted by the colleague who reported on a "clash between two foreigners [Ausländer]."
+Police officials later stated that the officers had mistakenly assumed that Melamed was the aggressor because they saw him chase after the other man upon arrival.
+The attacker, a German citizen of Palestinian descent with a prior conviction for armed robbery, was caught on 17 July after he was reported for threatening passerby with a knife in Hofgarten and sentenced to four years imprisonment on 14 October 2019 on one charge of Volksverhetzung.

+The Chief of Bonn Police Ursula Brohl-Sowa and the right wing Interior Minister of North Rhine-Westphalia Herbert Reul issued apologies the next day.
+All four officers involved in the incident were investigated by their colleagues - in Germany, at least at the time, only the police would investigate itself - for obstruction of justice for attempting to persuade Melamed into keeping quiet about the injuries he sustained during the arrest, an allegation the officers consistently denied and instead accused Melamed in resisting heavily.
+They were subsequently transferred to other posts, but no charges were brought against any of them because the police investigation concluded that no illegal conduct had occurred.
+Bonn officials rescheduled a "Day of the Kippah" event planned for November to instead take place on 19 July in solidarity against antisemitsm.
+Responding to a policeman who warned him "not to mess-up with the [German] police," Melamed told the policeman he has little fear of the German police which has already killed his uncle, an aunt, and two of his grandparents on the same day in September 1942,.
+In an interview, Melamed reasserted his commitment to a reconciliation between Israelis and Palestinians.